edu-luc-cs-leo/comp-170-su-2025-week-03-lularobertson/README.md

 * [Type hints in Python](https://docs.python.org/3/library/typing.html); also useful [cheat sheet](https://mypy.readthedocs.io/en/stable/cheat_sheet_py3.html#functions)
 * [f-strings in Python](https://docs.python.org/3/tutorial/inputoutput.html#tut-f-strings)
 * [lists in Python](https://docs.python.org/3/tutorial/datastructures.html).
 Also chapters 7.1 and 7.2 of the textbook.
 * [the for statement](https://docs.python.org/3/reference/compound_stmts.html#for) and [for loop over a list in Python](https://docs.python.org/3/tutorial/controlflow.html#for-statements).
-Also chapter 2.3 and 7.1 of the textbook.
+Also chapters 2.3 and 7.1 of the textbook.